About this course

 |Fees information||Subject EFTSL, level, discipline and census date|

 |Credit points||50 credit points|

-The sensory and philosophical perceptions of wine quality will be explored to allow students to educate their palate to the sensory characteristics of major grape varieties and great wine styles of the world.
-Finally students will undertake an outstanding international educational experience through a field trip to the ultra-premium wine regions of France.
-On this field trip they will experience the international wine industry in situ and explore the evolving patterns of global interconnection within the wine industry together with its history, cultural and sensory diversity.
+The sensory and philosophical perceptions of wine quality will be explored to allow you to educate your palate to the sensory characteristics of major grape varieties and great wine styles of the world.
+Finally you will undertake an outstanding international educational experience through a field trip to the ultra-premium wine regions of France.
+On this field trip yuou will experience the international wine industry in situ and explore the evolving patterns of global interconnection within the wine industry together with its history, cultural and sensory diversity.

-The Graduate Certificate of Global Wine Studies is managed through the School of Melbourne Custom Programs and delivered by staff from the Faculty of Veterinary and Agricultural Sciences and the Faculty of Arts.
-Students must have completed 300 points of undergraduate study to enrol in this subject.
-Graduates from the broader community can access this course through the School of Melbourne Custom Programs.
+The Graduate Certificate of Global Wine Studies is managed through the Melbourne School of Professional and Continuing Education and delivered by staff from the Faculty of Veterinary and Agricultural Sciences and the Faculty of Arts.
+Candidates must have completed 300 points of undergraduate study to enrol in this subject.
+Graduates from the broader community can access this course through the Melbourne School of Professional and Continuing Education.